Akirathan/STM32-smart-heating/README.md

 There is a possibility for the user to set certain temperature for a time interval, and currently measured temperature is compared to this preset temperature.
 Depending on result of that comparison, the relay that should be connected to a boiler is switched on or off.

+In my other repository [STM server] there is a web server that this device communicates with.
+STM3210C-Eval board periodically sends temperature and synchronizes its interval settings with server.

 Project is written in C++ and uses [HAL library](http://www.st.com/en/embedded-software/stm32cubef1.html).

 **Documentation** is accessible through this [link](https://akirathan.github.io/STM32-smart-heating/)